Triangulations of simplicial complexes and theta polynomials: Introduction

 A theory for the face enumeration of triangulations $\Delta'$ of a simplicial complex $\Delta$ was developed by Stanley~\cite[Part~I]{Sta92}, in order to study the behavior of the $h$-polynomials of such triangulations (see Section~\ref{sec:enu} for any undefined terminology) and their monotonicity properties.
 A major role in this theory is played by the concept of the local $h$-polynomial of the restriction of $\Delta'$ to a face $F \in \Delta$, which appears in Stanley's locality formula \cite[Theorem~3.2]{Sta92} (see also Theorem~\ref{thm:sta-locality}) as the `local contribution' to $h(\Delta',x)$ of $\Delta'$ at $F$.
 This paper develops the basics of a parallel theory, in which the local $h$-polynomial is replaced by a simpler enumerative invariant, named theta polynomial.

 There are good reasons for doing so.
-Most importantly, in the analogue of Stanley's locality formula (see Theorem~\ref{thm:theta-formula}), the $h$-polynomials of the links of the faces of $\Delta$ are replaced by the $h$-polynomials of their barycentric subdivisions.
-The latter have strong unimodality and $\gamma$-positivity properties which, via the formula, can be transferred to the $h$-polynomial of $\Delta'$.
-One disadvantage of our theory is that theta polynomials do not always have nonnegative coefficients (although they do have symmetric coefficients).
-However, mild assumptions (see Proposition~\ref{prop:theta-positivity}) imply nonnegativity and the theory works well if one is willing to focus on triangulations of $\Delta$ which can be roughly thought of as those having at least one interior vertex at every nonempty face of $\Delta$.
+Most importantly, in the analogue of Stanley's locality formula (see Theorem~\ref{thm:theta-formula}), local $h$-polynomials are replaced by theta polynomials and the $h$-polynomials of the links of the faces of $\Delta$ are replaced by the $h$-polynomials of the barycentric subdivisions of the links of these faces.
+The latter are known to have strong unimodality and $\gamma$-positivity properties.
+These can be transferred to the $h$-polynomial of $\Delta'$, provided that the theta polynomials of $\Delta'$ at faces of $\Delta$ have similar properties.
+This naturally leads to the study of theta polynomials.
+Theta polynomials do not always have nonnegative coefficients (although they do have symmetric coefficients).
+However, mild assumptions (see Proposition~\ref{prop:theta-positivity}) imply their nonnegativity and their theory works well if one is willing to focus on triangulations of $\Delta$ which can be roughly thought of as those having at least one interior vertex at every nonempty face of $\Delta$.

-The motivation for studying theta polynomials comes from several directions.
-First, a locality type formula for local $h$-polynomials, in which theta polynomials of barycentric subdivisions appear, was already discovered by Juhnke-Kubitzke, Murai and Sieg~\cite[Theorem~4.4]{KMS19} (see also Theorem~\ref{thm:KMS}).
+There have been strong indications in the literature that theta polynomials (this is a terminology first adopted in this paper) may be of importance and independent interest.
+First, a locality type formula for local $h$-polynomials, in which theta polynomials of barycentric subdivisions appear, was discovered by Juhnke-Kubitzke, Murai and Sieg~\cite[Theorem~4.4]{KMS19} (see also Theorem~\ref{thm:KMS}).
 The special properties of these theta polynomials are crucial there to deduce that local $h$-polynomials of barycentric subdivisions of regular cell decompositions of the simplex are $\gamma$-positive.
 Second, theta polynomials play a crucial role in studying the real-rootedness of uniform triangulations of simplicial complexes \cite[Section~6]{Ath20+} (a class of triangulations which includes barycentric subdivisions), and antiprism triangulations in particular~\cite{ABK22}.
 Third, a unimodality result for theta polynomials follows from a recent theorem of Adiprasito and Yashfe~\cite[Theorem~50]{AY20} (see Theorem~\ref{thm:AY20}).
-Moreover, the general problem motivating this paper is to extend the known strong unimodality, $\gamma$-positivity and real-rootedness properties of barycentric subdivisions to more general types of triangulations, as was the case in~\cite{Ath20+, ABK22, AT21}.